MAdriaansens/Phylogeny_of_CPA/README.md

 We generated, for each taxonomic domain, a fasta file with all the sequences and a .tsv file containing the original protein id, the species id and species name was made.
 (done using Database_creation/Eukarya/Create_EukDB.py, Create_TSV_proteinDB_fromGTDB_data.py)
 For Archaea and Bacteria the proteome files were seperated using Database_creation/Subset_Fasta_DB.py.
-For Bacteria this was into 61 files
+For Bacteria this was subsetted into 61 files (*.faa and *.tsv) while Archaea was subsetted into 12 *.faa files, to allow for parallel processing